Call for Presentations

 Workshop sessions will be 90 minutes in length.
 Participation varies depending on topic, but on average workshops will have between 20–70 participants.
 NICWA highly values interactive and participatory workshops.
 Please share in your submission how your workshop will help conference attendees learn through interactive learning.
 For more information on the workshops, click here.

 All presenters of selected workshops are required to register for the conference.
 NICWA offers a reduced registration rate for up to three presenters per workshop.
 You may register at the presenter rate once your workshop has been accepted.
 Additional presenters must register at the prevailing rate.
-By submitting a proposal, presenters agree to pay registration costs and travel costs.
+By submitting a proposal, presenters agree to pay registration and travel costs.

-The richness of our conference is a direct reflection of the diversity of presenters that come to share their experience and contributions to the field.
+The richness of our conference is a direct reflection of the diversity of presenters who come to share their experience and contributions to the field.
 NICWA truly values a wide representation of presenters from varied backgrounds and communities.